Working remotely is the new normal

 Finding your balance: Achieving a good work-life balance while working remote can be challenging.
 If your work circumstance has changed, redefine what balance looks like now.
 Balance is different for each individual and can change daily.
 Your unique balance is based upon your priorities.
 Evaluate each day.
 Discover what is working well and stick to it!
 Please don’t give up something that you value because you don’t have time for it.
 Consider evaluating your time and making time for the activities and people that you love.

-April Eskelson is the Director of Training of Jacaruso Enterprises, Inc. They provide a remote hotel sales service and eLearning to over 800 hotels in the US, Canada, Mexico and Latin America.
+April Eskelson is the Director of Instructional Design at Jacaruso Enterprises, Inc. They provide a remote hotel sales service and eLearning to over 800 hotels in the US, Canada, Mexico and Latin America.
 Jacaruso.com

 To learn more, visit: https://jacaruso.com/revenuerecovery/